corpusops/roles/actionhelper/README.md

 - Usage:
-   - Add corpusops.actionhelper to the role/meta/main.yml
+   - Add corpusops.roles/actionhelper to the role/meta/main.yml
    - Load the plugin via the module loader
    - use it